GenesisFR/HowToBecomeGoodAtShooters/README.md

 - same points as in PVE
 - you must know the map and where people are usually standing (gets you information and map control)
 - reference: https://www.youtube.com/watch?v=ivh8r0LxgLQ

+### Counter-strafing
+- definition: shooting after briefly stopping between strafes
+- strafe in a direction, let go of the directional key, tap the opposite directional key, shoot then move in any direction
+- tapping the opposite directional key allows your character to stop faster than just letting go of the directional key
+- allows you to keep your first shot fully accurate while "moving"
+- you can alternate directions to make it harder for your opponents to hit you

 ### Crossfire
 - definition: having multiple people at crossed angles so that their arcs of fire overlap